 The dialogue with Danfoss, which produces mechanical and electrical components for, among other things, cooling and heating automation, started at a trade show back in 2017.
-They were at that time looking to replace a 28-year-old cleaning system with washing, rinsing and drying zone which was spraying the parts.
+At the time, Danfoss was in charge of replacing a 28-year-old washing system.

-In addition, the requirement was that the supplier should come up with the whole concept which included not only a new cleaning system but also the actual automation between machining before washing and subsequent packing of the parts into plastic boxes before they had to proceed to assembly.
+In addition, the requirement was that the supplier should come up with the entire concept, which included not only a new washing facility but also the automation itself between processing before washing and subsequent packing of the items in plastic boxes before they had to proceed to assembly.

-This was the starting point for the project where we were chosen as the supplier not because of the price, but because of Anmasi’s skills in relation to the entire washing concept, after which everything was delivered and installed at the end of 2018.
+All of this was the starting point for the task where we were chosen as supplier not because of the price, but because of Anmasi’s skills in relation to the entire washing concept, after which everything was delivered and installed at the end of 2018.

-This resulted in a fully automatic cleaning system with two robots in close cooperation with a few Danish partners.
-This solution can be seen in the video above, where you follow the parts from start to finish after machining where they are contaminated with oil and chips.
+This resulted in a fully automatic washing facility with two robots in close collaboration with a number of Danish professional partners.
+This solution can be seen in the video above, where you follow the items from start to finish after processing where they are contaminated with oil and chips.

-The solution itself consisted of several systems which included a 5-stage washer with specially designed spray cleaning zones and ultrasonic cleaning in order to meet the strict cleanliness requirements both inside and outside the very complex part which consists of many holes.
+The solution itself consisted of several elements which included a 5-stage washing system with specially designed spray zones and ultrasonic cleaning in order to meet the strict cleanliness requirements both inside and outside.

-In addition, it was supplied with a Masterclean central filter system with band filter, oil separator and buffer tank for continuous filtration of the liquid in the pre-wash tank.
-This was necessary to handle the large amount of pollution associated with cleaning steel components of this magnitude and volume.
+In addition, it was delivered with a Masterclean central filter system with band filter, oil separator and buffer tank for continuous filtering of the liquid in the pre-wash tank.
+This was necessary to be able to handle the large amount of contamination in connection with washing cast components in high volume in 3 shifts.

 Because the parts are very complex, they were positioned throughout the machine with a specially designed belt fixture in which the parts are positioned by the robot to achieve the best cleaning result.
 When the parts have been spraywashed, ultrasonic cleaned and rinsed several times and dried, they move out of the cleaning system, after which the robot places the parts inside transport boxes before moving out of the robot cell.

-The cleaning system was supplied with automatic chemical dosing, water filling, filter housings plus process and energy monitoring so that the customer can keep up with not only the cleaning process itself but also the consumption of water,
+The washing system was delivered with automatic chemical dosing, water filling, filtration and process and energy monitoring so that the customer can follow not only the washing process but also the consumption of water,